masher92/UKCP18/ReadMe.md

     <td align="center" style="width:50%;">Analysis </td>
     </tr>
     <tr>
-      <td> To regid the 1km observations onto a 2.2km grid to match the resolution of the model data </td>
+      <td> To investigate approaches to regridding 1km observations onto a 2.2km grid </td>
       <td align="center">  Regridding is carried out using both linear regridding and nearest neighbour regridding.
 PDFs are plotted of all the precipitation values from the grid cells in the leeds-at-centre region using the observations on the 1km grid and the observations regridded to 2.2km using both the linear and nearest neighbour methods. </td>
       <td align="left"> The nearest neighbour interpolation method is deemed to be the most appropriate.   </td>
     </tr>